Saturday, November 8, 2025

 According to clean laundry brand Kind Laundry, prior to the 1950s, most laundry detergents were made with soap — the same kind we deem safe enough to use on our bodies.
 Pure soap is made via saponification, a natural process involving lye and oils, sometimes animal fats — quite harmless overall, Kind Laundry says.
 “So what happened to the non-toxic laundry detergents?
 War.
 During the war these fats and oils became required elsewhere, leading to the creation of synthetic alternatives,” the company says on its website.
 “These synthetic laundry detergents derived from petrochemicals leapt ahead in popularity.
 Since then the chemicals lurking in your laundry detergents have only gotten more complex, dangerous and toxic.”

-These detergents can contain some not-so-clean ingredients linked to a number of health issues.
+Modern detergents can contain some not-so-clean ingredients linked to a number of health issues.
 Ingredients like 1,4-Dioxane, a solvent common in commercial detergents, have been linked to a host of illnesses from vertigo to liver and kidney damage and some forms of cancer.
+Detergents can also contain sodium laurel sulfate, ammonia, phenols, formaldehyde, and phosphates, among other harmful chemicals that cause skin irritation, respiratory conditions, and other acute and chronic health issues.

 While some of these chemicals are added for their cleansing properties, some are added to extend the lifetime of fragrances.
 This is why clothes can smell like they just came out of the dryer for months after washing.
-Then, there’s the case of The Laundress, which was the leading label for luxury scented clean detergent until it had to recall its products last fall after bacterial contamination caused some people to become quite sick.
+Then, there’s the case of The Laundress, which was the leading label for luxury scented clean detergent until it had to recall its products after bacterial contamination caused some people to become quite sick.

 How much laundry detergent should you use?